Ankita7977/marine-intelligence-signal-db./README.md

 The goal is to take different types of maritime and environmental datasets and convert them into a clean, consistent, and trustworthy signal layer that can be used for further analysis or simulation.

-Instead of just storing data, the system ensures that every signal is:
+Instead of just storing data, this system ensures that every signal is:
 - properly validated
 - traceable to its source
-- transformed using clear rules
+- transformed using clearly defined rules

+---

+## Task Context

+This project is part of the Marine Intelligence pipeline development.

+In Task 2:
+- Data was stored in a unified schema
+- A basic ingestion pipeline was implemented

+In Task 3:
+- True normalization logic is implemented
+- Dataset lineage is enforced using dataset_id
+- Confidence scoring is rule-based (not hardcoded)
+- Geospatial integrity issues are handled explicitly

+This upgrade ensures that the system is no longer just a data storage layer,
+but an intelligence-ready signal processing system.

 ---